 Buuut not this one.
-It stars the Joker, for Christ’s sake.
-You should know who he is.
-If you don’t, you’d better get back to Remedial Batmanology.
+It stars the Joker, and if you don’t know who that is, you should probably get back to Remedial Batmanology.

 Let’s take a look.

-We begin, naturally, with a Batman Cold Open: a scene where the hero kicks some ass completely unrelated to the main plot.
+We begin, naturally, with a Batman Cold Open – a scene where the hero kicks some ass, no context required.
 In other words, it’s The Batman attempting this:

 Thing is, though – that’s not a fight anyone can really win.
 The B:TAS opening sequence is one of the few parts of that show I find legitimately untouchable.
-Senior Batmanologist Chris Sims lays out a bunch of Deep, Meaningful Reasons here, but the superficial parts are more than enough for me – Tokyo Movie Shinsa’s animation is smooth and slick, the show’s signature “Dark Deco” style gets played to all its strengths, and Danny Elfman’s score could get a mannequin’s blood pumping.
+Senior Batmanologist Chris Sims lays out a bunch of Deep, Insightful Reasons here, but the superficial parts are more than enough for me – Tokyo Movie Shinsa’s animation is smooth and slick, the show’s signature Dark-Deco style gets played to all its strengths, and Danny Elfman’s score could get a mannequin’s blood pumping.

 And what does The Batman offer in response?
 Some cool-if-forgettable guitar riffs, designs from Jeff Matsuda (an acquired taste at best for those who didn’t grow up with Jackie Chan Adventures), and a pioneering style that some guy way wittier than me christened “Why the fuck is the sky green?” – all decent for your run-of-the-mill superhero cartoon, but not much beyond that.

-So anyways, the ass getting kicked belongs to one Rupert Thorne, surely the patron saint of bit-part bad guys.
-B:TAS only whipped him out when the script called for a one-dimensional mobster, and even in the comics his big debut was almost instantly hijacked by the big-timers.
+In any case, the ass getting kicked belongs to one Rupert Thorne, surely the patron saint of bit-part bad guys.
+B:TAS only whipped him out when the script called for a one-dimensional mobster, and even in the comics his big debut was almost instantly hijacked by the heavyweights.
 The Batman doesn’t touch a hair of that – it just ’70s up the whole package beyond recognition.